In this post, we will learn how to bind classes in Svelte Js.

 </main>

-Now since conditionally changing classes is very common while working with the frameworks, that svelte have special directives to do this same work more easily.
+Now since conditionally changing of classes is very common while working with the frameworks, svelte has special directives to do this same work more easily.

 <script>